Sandeep-ummaneni/Angular-learning/README.md

 * Built using Angular
 * Tracks space missions like Voyager
-* Includes components and a for loop
+* Includes components and a for loop and if condition rendering control flow

 ## 🛠️ Tech Stack